 - Painful, red blisters in the mouth, including on the tongue and gums (these eventually turn into open sores when they break open)

 - A red rash on the hands and the soles of the feet – this rash may be extremely painful, causing a lot of discomfort but usually it does not itch

 How To Support Hand, Foot, and Mouth Disease Naturally

-Licorice, lemon balm, echinacea, astragalus, usnea, and garlic are all incredibly powerful antiviral agents and immune boosters.
-You can use these herbs in tinctures and teas to help support your child and he or she battles HFMD.
+Licorice, lemon balm, echinacea, astragalus, usnea, and garlic have long been considered by herbalists to be incredibly powerful antiviral agents and immune boosters.
+You can use these herbs in tinctures and teas to help support your child and he or she battles hand, foot, and mouth disease.
 You can also turn a tea into an herbal popsicle which feels very soothing on the blistered throat.

 Chamomile, elder flowers, spearmint, wintergreen, ginger, and linden flowers also make a great tea or herbal popsicle.
 Be sure to add a touch of raw honey to make herbal popsicles more appealing.
 They tend to be a bit bitter.

 For children over the age of 2, you can also add one drop of thyme essential oil to a half dollar amount of coconut oil and rub it on the glands at the first sign of illness.
-This is an incredibly powerful antiviral and has been known to reduce the severity of the illness.
+Thyme is known for it’s antiviral properties and has been known to reduce the severity of the illness.

 There are fewer choices when it comes to treating hand, foot, and mouth disease in infants.
 The herbal soaks are generally considered safe but again, check with your practitioner before giving anything internally.